EFT & Species Scale: Friends or foes?: Introduction

 Our goal here is to clarify the relation between these two observations.
 We shall argue below that there is no contradiction as long as one is referring to the correct EFT, dealing with the correct scales and considering convergent towers\footnote{We clarify what we mean by convergence in Section \ref{sec:towers-convergence}.}.
 Firstly, to run the perturbative argument for the ``species scale'' one must consider the EFT that includes the infinite tower and not one with the massive tower integrated out---integrating it out would indeed generate an EFT expansion controlled by the ratio $E/m_{\rm tower}$ that would break down at energies $E\sim m_{\rm tower}$.
 We will also argue that keeping the infinite tower in the computation remains consistent, even if ultimately the theory should not be valid above (at least) the scale $\cut{sp}$---since the tower states will only appear inside the loops, we are never actually considering processes with energies above $\cut{sp}$ and the result should therefore not be in tension with the effective description used to compute it.

 We intend to clarify what is meant by ``light'' in deriving the ``species scale'' and study how ``heavy'' states of the same tower contribute to this scale, thereby demystifying the \textit{apparent} cut of the infinite tower and justifying the procedure even from an EFT standpoint.
 We also compare $\cut{sp}$ with a true EFT cutoff $\cut{EFT}$, emphasizing the idea that $\cut{sp}$ should serve as an upper bound on the regime of validity of the effective description, rather than giving the EFT cutoff itself.
+In order to make the discussion concrete, we compute the 1-loop graviton propagator for a particular infinite tower of states, for which the different scales can be computed and contrasted explicitly.

 Nevertheless, by computing several corrections in a controlled string-theoretic setup one finds many examples where the ``species scale'' does control higher-curvature corrections\footnote{See \cite{Calderon-Infante:2025ldq} for a more detailed characterisation of the structure of these higher-derivative corrections that distinguishes between field-theoretic and quantum gravitational contributions, each associated with their own expansions and suppression scales.} \cite{Castellano:2023aum,vandeHeisteeg:2023dlw}.
 This top-down \textit{observation} suggests a strong connection between the two scales, but it requires the knowledge of a specific UV completion.
 Identifying this scale from a bottom-up perspective instead requires assumptions about the UV theory and may provide a hint towards the fundamental principles that underlie the top-down observations \cite{Caron-Huot:2021rmr,Caron-Huot:2022ugt,Caron-Huot:2024lbf,Caron-Huot:2024tsk,Alberte:2020jsk}.
 While we want to emphasise that the strong coupling scale is not guaranteed to be the scale suppressing higher-curvature corrections, this is mostly of no consequence for these top-down studies.
 In contrast, it is rather crucial if we wish to use bottom-up arguments to estimate the EFT scale.